fribbels/Fribbels-Epic-7-Optimizer/README.md

 You can use the auto importer with an emulator, a phone, or M1 chip Macbook.

 ##### Running the automatic importer from an emulator/M1 macbook

+Check out the step-by-step video guide to follow along with instructions: https://youtu.be/bDjP5eiOfK0?t=357

 1. Install requirements from the instructions above
 2. Leave your emulator open, and close Epic 7
 3. Click Start scanning